Polymarket review, for South African traders

 No. Polymarket is not licensed by the NGB or any SA regulator.
 SA users access it as an international platform.
 See is Polymarket legal in South Africa for the full picture.

-ICYOM is the affiliate platform we route sign-ups through.
-It pays us a commission when a referred user trades.
 It does not change the price or fees a trader pays on Polymarket.
 Your sign-up flow, KYC and trading experience are identical to a direct sign-up.

 Keep reading

-- How prediction markets work, the mechanics in plain English.
+The mechanics in plain English.

-- Polymarket vs sports betting, side by side with SA sportsbooks.
+Side by side with SA sportsbooks.

-- Glossary, every term defined.
+Every term defined.

-- Hollywoodbets review, the SA sportsbook benchmark.
+The SA sportsbook benchmark.

-Risk and disclosure.
 Polymarket is an international prediction market.
 It is not licensed by the National Gambling Board or the WCGRB.
 SA users access it at their own risk.
 Trades can lose value or settle at zero.
 Prediction market shares are not bank deposits and are not protected by SARB. iGaming Reviews is independent and may earn a commission when readers sign up through our links.
 This does not change our review or rating.
 18+.
 Trade responsibly.
 South African National Responsible Gambling Programme helpline: 0800 006 008.